 It is important to understand that male liposuction is not a substitute for proper diet and exercise.
 The best liposuction candidates are those who have localized accumulations of fat.
 The elastic property and tone of skin are also important in achieving good results.
 If your skin has poor elasticity, Dr. Marefat may recommend a skin-tightening procedure in conjunction with liposuction.
 Although skin removal is effective in eliminating the excessive laxity, it does leave permanent scars.

 After Virginia male liposuction surgery, you will wear a compression garment in order to minimize the swelling in the suctioned areas.
-Wearing this garment for 1 or 2 months ensures proper healing and recovery.
+Wearing this garment for 1-2 months ensures proper healing and recovery.

 Depending on the extent of the surgery, you may be able to resume normal activities the same day, or you may need a week to recover.
-Generally, recovery is complete, no matter how extensive the procedure, by the end of the 1st week.
+Generally, recovery is complete no matter how extensive the procedure is by the end of the 1st week.
 Rigorous and strenuous activities should be avoided in the first few weeks.

-Lipoplasty, or suction lipectomy (liposuction), is one the most frequently performed cosmetic surgery procedures in many countries around the world.
+Lipoplasty, also known as suction lipectomy (liposuction), is one the most frequently performed cosmetic surgery procedures in many countries around the world.
 Although this procedure is very safe, there are still serious risks that may attend it.

 It must be remembered that liposuction is performed by many health care practitioners who are not trained in plastic surgery.
 Dermatologists, internists, gynecologists, oral surgeons, otolaryngologists, and even some dentists have been known to perform liposuction.
 Liposuction should be performed in a facility that has the equipment and personnel to deal with life-threatening situations.

 The American Society of Aesthetic Plastic Surgery created a task force for establishing the risks of liposuction.
 Among the risk factors that are known for liposuction, the following are listed as most important: